 Learning a plurality of languages has become an essential component of education in a globalized world.
 The benefits are multifold.
 Language determines the way in which we understand reality.
 Language is a system of representation for perception and thinking.
 So, learning a discipline in a second language enables learners to achieve a degree of depth which cannot be achieved when learning in only one language (Bowden & Marton, 2004).
 Knowledge of more than one language is also crucial to compete with graduates from universities in Europe and other parts of the world that have extensive foreign and second language policy programs.
 For example, the Council of Europe adopted policy that recommends its member states to adopt a plurilingual approach to education at all levels.
 Within this framework, authorities have to ensure that language instruction is fully integrated within the core of the educational aims of universities and to consider and treat each language in the curriculum not in isolation but as part of a coherent plurilingual education for all students across the entire curriculum (Council of Europe, 2008).
 A plurilingual education also fosters an increase in awareness and sensitivity for multicultural issues (Haigh, 2009).

 Resources While Your are Abroad

 Where in the world is...?

-During the Spring and Summer of 2012, International Studies majors and minors embarked on a learning journey in foreign lands.
+During the Spring and Summer of 2013, International Studies majors and minors embarked on a variety of learning journeys in foreign lands.
 They went to, Costa Rica, Mexico, Ecuador, Great Britain; France, Russia, Spain, Italy, and Ireland.
 In the Fall of 2013 some are make preparations to study in London.
 Start planning your study abroad program - either a J-Term, a summer session or an entire academic semester.
 It will be an unforgettable experience!